1914 VFA season: Association membership

-In October 1913, the Hawthorn Football Club from the Metropolitan Amateur Association submitted an application to join the Association; the application was accepted in December, after the Melbourne City Football Club, having endured two winless seasons since joining the Association in 1912, disbanded.
+In October 1913, the Hawthorn Football Club submitted an application to join the Association and leave the Metropolitan Amateur Football Association (MAFA).
+The application was accepted in December, after the Melbourne City Football Club, having endured two winless seasons since joining the Association in 1912, disbanded.
 As such, the size of the Association remained constant at ten clubs.

-Premiership
+Home-and-away season

 The home-and-home season was played over eighteen rounds, with each club playing the others twice; then, the top four clubs contested a finals series under the amended Argus system to determine the premiers for the season.

 Starting from 1914, percentage in the Association was calculated as the number of points conceded for every 100 points scored.
 Where level on premiership points, clubs were ranked in ascending order by percentage.
 Previously (and again later) percentage was calculated as the number of points scored for every 100 points conceded.